network-international/card-management-sdk-ios/README.md

 5. View PIN: Displays a component providing the ability to show PIN card.
 The PIN is end to end encrypted to securely transport this sensitive information

 ## Requirements
-The Network International iOS Card Management SDK requires Xcode 13 and later and works with iOS version 12 and above.
+The Network International iOS Card Management SDK requires Xcode 13 and later and works with iOS version 15 and above.

 ## Installation
-We support all the popular iOS dependency management tools.
-The SDK can be added via [CocoaPods](https://cocoapods.org/) or using [Swift Package Manager](https://swift.org/package-manager/).
+The SDK can be added via [CocoaPods](https://cocoapods.org/)
-We offer, the possibility to add the XCFramework manually into your project, as well.

-##### XCFramework
-Steps to connect our iOS SDK to your iOS application:

-1. Drag NICardManagementSDK.xcframework to the Frameworks, Libraries and Embedded Content section of your project target: General -> Frameworks, Libraries and Embedded Content.
-2. Make sure the “Embed & Sign” option is set on Embed tab.
-3. If your application is written with Objective C, perform an additional step: Build settings -> Build Options -> Always Embed Swift Standard Libraries set YES

-##### Swift Package Manager
-From Xcode simply select `File > Swift Packages > Add Package Dependency...` and paste `https://github.com/network-international/cardmanagement-sdk-ios` to search field.
-You can specify rules according to your preferences and you are ready to use.

 ##### CocoaPods
 The steps to install it via CocoaPods: